 Lower back pain can range in intensity from a dull, constant ache to a sudden, sharp sensation that leaves you unable to move.
 Pain can begin abruptly as a result of an accident or injury, or it can develop over time due to age-related changes of the spine.

-The majority of acute low back pain is mechanical in nature, meaning that there is trauma to vertebrae, muscles, intervertebral discs, connective tissues, or nerves.
+The majority of acute low back pain is mechanical in nature, meaning that there is injury to vertebrae, muscles, intervertebral discs, connective tissues, or nerves.

 Sprains and strains account for most acute lower back pain.
 Sprains are caused by overstretching or tearing ligaments, and strains are tears in tendons or muscles.

 Both can occur from twisting or lifting something improperly, lifting something too heavy, or overstretching.
 Such movements may also trigger spasms in back muscles, which can also be painful.